Should I have a Will or a Trust? Understanding the differences. And… Does it matter?

 - If you buy, inherit, or receive assets as a gift

-- Finally, any time you feel uneasy about your Will
+- Finally, any time you feel uneasy about your will

-Q: How do I change my Will?
+Q: How do I change my will?

-Q: How do I revoke my Will?
+Q: How do I revoke my will?

 Q: Will my New Jersey Will be valid if I later move and become a resident of another state?

-A: If you execute a valid New Jersey Will while you reside here and you later move to another state, you should have your Last Will reviewed by a lawyer in the state to which you moved to ensure it is valid in that state.
+A: If you execute a valid New Jersey Will while you reside here and you later move to another state, you should have your Last Will reviewed by a lawyer in the state to which you move to ensure it is valid in that state.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Wills Attorney

 New Jersey Wills attorney serving these New Jersey Counties:

 Monmouth County, Ocean County, Essex County, Cape May County, Mercer County, Middlesex County,